 The National Board Professional Teaching Standards website offers a great depth of information useful to you as you proceed through the program.
 Visit them at http://www.nbpts.org/.

 The Kentucky Network to Transform Teaching (KYNT3) offers an Innovator Incentive (a one-time only reimbursement for a candidate in a school that does not already have a board certified teacher) to support the legislative goal outlined in KRS 161.131.
 This statute outlines the value of board certification and sets a goal that by the year 2020 every school in the Commonwealth will have at least one board certified teacher.
 This vision when met will spread the expertise of accomplished teaching to every school, and eventually every student in the Commonwealth.
 This funding is made possible by a US Department of Education SEED grant, funded through the National Board for Professional Teaching Standards.
 For more information visit KyNT3.org.

 NBCT are also eligible to receive a $2,000 salary supplement.
 For information related to this supplement, NBCT's should contact the Kentucky Department of Education at 502-564-3846.

 Candidate and NBCT's may find support at the following:

 Kentucky Regulations and Statutes Related to National Board Certification

 Temporary Suspension of Enrollments in the Teachers’ National Incentive Trust Fund

 Due to budgetary limitations the EPSB is under a temporary suspension of all enrollments into the Teachers’ National Certification Incentive Trust Fund as presented in 16 KAR 1:040.
-Should funding become available, staff will enroll the number of candidates into the trust fund commensurate with the amount allocated.
+Mentoring services, substitute reimbursements, and fee reimbursement are all suspended at this time.
+As a result, we are not currently accepting applications.
 Please contact Sherri Henley at the EPSB with further questions.